The following may be required and copies provided to Brunswick Air prior to the execution of a rental agreement or for currency flight training:

 Aircraft Check Out

-Pilots who rent Brunswick Air Inc. aircraft must pass an initial check ride with a company instructor in each make and model of aircraft they wish to have rental privileges.
+Pilots who rent Brunswick Air Inc. aircraft must pass an initial check out with a company instructor in each make and model of aircraft they wish to have rental privileges.

 Also they must be properly endorsed and current in the particular class of aircraft for the type of operation intended.